 Thirumoolar in his text Thirumandiram describes Simhasana.
 The period of Thirumoolar must be anytime before Sixth Century CE.
-Not latter than that.
-This is because Thirujnanasambandar, who was a contemperory of King Varaguna Pandiyan of Seventh Century mentioned Thirumoolar.
+Not later than that.
+This is because Thirujnanasambandar, who was a contemporary of King Varaguna Pandiyan of the Seventh Century mentioned Thirumoolar.

 Hence it is evident that this posture has been in practice for more than 1500 years.

 |English Name||Lion Pose|

 Simha means a Lion.
 Asana means a seat or pose.
 So Simhasana means Lion Pose.
 On performance, this posture resembles a Lion.
 Hence it has got this name.

 How to Do Simhasana?

 This posture requires the folding of knees.
 Though it is easy to perform, some people may find it hard to fold the knees as required.
 They should forcefully fold their knees which may result in injury.
 They should take care and perform this posture under competent supervision.